Spondylolisthesis (Slipped Vertebrae) Treatment in Princeton & Staten Island

 Spondylolisthesis, commonly referred to as a slipped vertebrae, is a spinal disorder wherein one vertebra slips out of place and onto the vertebra below it.
 A slipped vertebrae can sometimes put pressure on nerves surrounding the spine, causing back pain, neck pain, numbness or muscle weakness.
 In most cases, spondylolisthesis occurs in the lumbar region of the spine (lower back) or cervical region of the spine (neck).

-If you require slipped vertebrae treatment, schedule an appointment with New Jersey Spine Surgeons in Princeton and Staten Island.
+If you require slipped vertebrae treatment or surgery, schedule an appointment with New Jersey Spine Surgeons in Princeton and Staten Island.
 Our spondylolisthesis doctors and specialists can diagnose your spinal condition and provide treatment to restore your spinal health.

 What causes a slipped vertebra?